KernelSmoothing

 Notes

-This plug-in method is based on the solve-the-equation rule from [sheather1991].
+Each component of the bandwidth which components is evaluated according to the plug-in rule.
+This plug-in rule is based on the solve-the-equation method from [sheather1991].
 This method can take a lot of time for large samples, as the cost is quadratic with the sample size.

 Several keys of the ResourceMap are used by the [sheather1991] method.